If you needed to skip the previous episode because of triggering content, check out the summary here first!

 “Oh-my-fucking-god!”
 She tossed her plate onto the coffee table as the news of their failed marriage tantalized her insatiable appetite for gossip.
 “I can’t believe he finally left her!”
 She shrieked as she threw herself across the sofa to grill me for more details.
 “When did this happen?
 How did you find out?
 Did he tell you?
 Did he seem sad?
 I bet he wasn’t.
 Was he?”

 “I don’t know.”
 I shrugged off her incredibly invasive questions.
 “He just kinda mentioned it when I saw him today.”

 “I bet she tried to stab him again.”
 She presented her own, most likely inaccurate, theory.
 “You know this one time–“

 “Hold up –” Jesminder crashed the conversation just in time to prevent the inception of yet another rumor.
 “Who the fuck is Salim?
 And before y’all answer that, is he gon’ help pay this rent?”

 At the risk of saying the wrong thing and pissing her off in the process, Cassandra and I both opted for silence.

-“That’s what I thought,” she sat down in the chair adjacent to us, “So can we maybe get to, I don’t know,” she threw her hands up sarcastically, “figuring out how to keep your ass from being homeless?”
+“That’s what I thought.”
+She sat down in the chair adjacent to us.
+“So can we maybe get to, I don’t know.”
+She threw her hands up.
+“Figuring out how to keep your ass from being homeless?”